IPL 2026 Points Table Today – Live Rankings & NRR

 Tie (decided by Super Over)2 Points to the Super Over winner

-After 70 league matches, the top 4 teams advance to the playoffs.
-When teams finish level on points, Net Run Rate (NRR) acts as the tiebreaker.
+After 70 league matches, the top 4 teams advanced to the playoffs.
+When teams finished level on points, Net Run Rate (NRR) acted as the tiebreaker.

 📐 What is Net Run Rate (NRR)?